Nearly all sessions are now listed - find the schedule below!

 Ileana Marin - Program Officer; Kettering Foundation

-Bryant Marks - Founder; National Training Institute on Race & Equity at Morehouse University
+Bryant Marks - Founder, National Training Institute on Race & Equity; Morehouse University

 Hailey Maria Salazar - Adjunct Faculty, Native Pathways Program; Evergreen State College